 Multi-Tiered Support (RtI/MTSS)

-We use the AIMSweb benchmark and progress monitoring system to provide direct, frequent and continuous student assessment.
-Our students are tested three times a year during fall, winter and spring.
+We use the FastBridge benchmark and progress monitoring system to provide direct, frequent and continuous student assessment.
+Our students that present below the 30th percentile on their NWEA Map assessment will be tested during fall, winter and spring.
 Results are reported to parents, teachers and administrators via a web-based data management and reporting system to determine response to instruction.
 Parents of students identified as in need of assistance in Reading or Math will be notified of an assignment to an RtI/MTSS tier.
 Regular monitoring will be conducted in order to determine the duration of the intervention period as well as documentation of student progress.

 For more information, please click on the Illinois State Board of Education's "Understanding RtI/MTSS" link